-We actively monitor and track these emissions but currently onl information relating to nitrogen oxides (NOx), sulfur oxides (SOx hazardous air pollutions (HAPs).
-Disclosure of data relating to vo organic compounds (VOCs) and particulate matter (PM) will be i in our 2021 disclosures.
+We actively monitor and track these emissions but currently only disclose information relating to nitrogen oxides (NO_v), sulfur oxides (SO_v) and hazardous air pollutions (HAPs).
+Disclosure of data relating to volatile organic compounds (VOCs) and particulate matter (PM) will be included in our 2022 disclosures.

-We used the following methodology to calculate our GHG emiss The US EPA GHG Mandatory Reporting Rule (40 CFR Part 98) and provider-specific emission factors for utility purchases.
+We used the following methodology to calculate ou GHG emissions: The US EPA GHG Mandatory Reporting Rule (40 CFR ity (CO 2 e per ton of production) & 2) 0.48

+Part 98) and provider-specific emission factors for utility purchases.

-Gas Emissions (million tons of CO2e)
+Gas Emissions (million tons of CO 2 e)

-cluded) 6.87

-cluded) 2.75

-9.62
+luded) 7.78

+luded) 2.65

+10.43